MrDuck241/sfml-radiant-game/Radiant/README.md

 ## Description

 SFML Radiant Game is windows game written in C++ using SFML lib.
-Game is 2D and based on retro game called Radiant
+Game is 2D and based on retro game called Radiant.
+Game was made as school project.
+Game uses Death Stranding music file and i do not make profits with this game.

 ## Installation